Logo

 9.

-In 1961, Cantinflas appeared with Vice President Lyndon B Johnson at shopping centers and supermarkets in San Antonio, Texas, to support the successful Democratic nominee to the United States House of Representatives for Texas's 20th congressional district, Henry B Gonzalez, who defeated his Republican challenger, John W Goode.
+In 1961, Cantinflas appeared with US Vice President Lyndon B Johnson at shopping centers and supermarkets in San Antonio, Texas, to support the successful Democratic nominee to the United States House of Representatives for Texas's 20th congressional district, Henry B Gonzalez, who defeated his Republican challenger, John W Goode.

 10.